CharSiuDev/AQM-Raspberry-Pi4/blog.md

 - Set up the repository and added the proposal to it.
 - After supervisor accepted proposal, order was placed for Raspberry Pi and associated sensors.

+At the start of our project, we spent a lot of time researching potential ideas and identifying a problem that we wanted to solve.
+We wanted to create a project that was impactful, practical, and could make a difference in people's lives.
+After several brainstorming sessions and discussions, we identified environmental monitoring as an area that we wanted to focus on.
+We were inspired by the idea of using technology to address environmental issues and contribute to sustainability efforts.
+After conducting extensive research and gathering feedback, we developed a proposal for our project and submitted it to our supervisor for review.
+This proposal outlined our vision, goals, and objectives for the project, as well as our plan for implementation and development.
+Once our proposal was accepted, we set up a repository and began working on the development of our web application.
+We spent a lot of time in the initial stages of development setting up our infrastructure, testing our sensors, and drafting scripts to gather and send data.
+Overall, the beginning stages of our project were focused on research, planning, and laying the foundation for our web application.
+This involved a lot of groundwork, but it was essential in ensuring that we had a solid foundation to build upon as we moved forward with the project.

 # Presentation Slides
 Date: November 1st-11th, 2022